 We’re going to begin learning how to make a budget by utilizing a simple financial planning tool called the “zero dollar budget.”

 Simply put, it’s a proactive monthly budget that you create prior to the start of the month, where you assign a job to each dollar you have coming in until it equals zero.

 Other budgeting techniques tend to function more as after-the-fact shaming tools, enabling you to view all the damage you did during the previous month, at which point it’s too late to do anything about it.

-The concept of zero-dollar budgeting has been around for years, and there are lots of good reasons that personal finance professionals recommend it.
+The concept of zero-dollar budgeting has been around for years and is structured around this simple equation (monthly income - monthly expenses = cash flow).
+Besides simplicity, there are lots of good reasons that personal finance professionals recommend it.

 This will go way smoother with a just a little bit of prep.
 Here’s what you’ll need:

 - Your last few pay statements or bank statements

 - Any bills you’ve received for the upcoming month